1 S&P 500 Index is a market capitalization-weighted price index composed of 500 widely held common stocks.

 2 Price/earnings “P/E” ratio is the ratio of a stock’s price to its earnings per share.

-8 A savings account is an account provided by a bank for individuals to save money and earn interest on the cash held in the account.
-Savings accounts are typically insured by the Federal Deposit Insurance Corporation (FDIC).
+9 A savings account is an account provided by a bank for individuals to save money and earn interest on the cash held in the account.
+Savings accounts are typically insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000.

-Important Risks: Investing involves risk, including the possible loss of principal. • There is no guarantee a fund will achieve its stated objective.
-Security prices fluctuate in value depending on general market and economic conditions and the prospects of individual companies. • Fixed income security risks include credit, liquidity, call, duration, and interest-rate risk.
-As interest rates rise, bond prices generally fall. • For dividend-paying stocks, dividends are not guaranteed and may decrease without notice. • Foreign investments may be more volatile and less liquid than US investments and are subject to the risk of currency fluctuations and adverse political and economic developments. • Different investment styles may go in and out of favor, which may cause a fund to underperform the broader stock market.
+Important Risks: Investing involves risk, including the possible loss of principal. • Fixed income security risks include credit, liquidity, call, duration, and interest-rate risk.
+As interest rates rise, bond prices generally fall. • For dividend-paying stocks, dividends are not guaranteed and may decrease without notice. • Foreign investments may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political, economic and regulatory developments. • Different investment styles may go in and out of favor, which may cause a fund to underperform the broader stock market.

 This information should not be considered investment advice or a recommendation to buy/sell any security.
 In addition, it does not take into account the specific investment objectives, tax and financial condition of any specific person.
 This information has been prepared from sources believed reliable but the accuracy and completeness of the information cannot be guaranteed.
 This material and/or its contents are current at the time of writing and are subject to change without notice.